ajtock/NGS_intro_Cambridge_SysBio/README.md

 ### Exercise 5

-Run a command that will output the description line of each separate sequence in `genome/TAIR10_chr_all.fa`.
+Run a command that will output the description line of each separate DNA sequence in `genome/TAIR10_chr_all.fa`.
-How many distinct sequences corresponding to nuclear chromosomes and organelles does it contain?
+How many distinct sequences corresponding to nuclear chromosomes and non-nuclear DNA-containing organelles are there?

 <details>
   <summary><em><strong>Solution</strong> (click to reveal/hide)</em></summary><p>